Baltimore Ravens vs. Cleveland Browns NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Browns stats and trends

-- Cleveland has five wins against the spread in 11 games this season.

-- The Browns covered the spread in their only game when underdogs by 4 points or more.
+- This year, the Browns won ATS in their only game as an underdog of 4 points or more.

-- Cleveland's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).
+- Cleveland's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).

-- When Cleveland scores more than 23.0 points, it is 3-2 against the spread and 3-2 overall.
+- When Cleveland records more than 23.0 points, it is 3-2 against the spread and 3-2 overall.

 - In games that Cleveland piles up over 369.7 yards, the team is 3-1 against the spread and 2-2 overall.